-Not recommended for under 13 due to lack of interest and scenes that may disturb or frighten very young children.
+Not suitable under 10; parental guidance to 14 (lack of interest and scenes that may disturb or frighten very young children)

 This topic contains:

 |Children aged under 10||Not suitable due primarily to lack of interest and scenes that may disturb or frighten very young children.|

 |Children aged 10–14||Parental guidance recommended due to lack of interest.|

 |Children aged 15 and over||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Consumer advice lines:||Mild themes and infrequent coarse language|

 This review of the movie contains the following information: